Mantaro/mantaro-wiki/znai/guides/welcome-and-leave-messages.md

 ---
 # Using Embeds

-You can also use embeds in Welcome and leave messages (Just that the command is different for leave message of course but you learned that already).
+You can also use embeds in Welcome and leave messages (Just that the command is different for leave message of course, but you learned that already).
 To use an embed you will need to know how to work with them.
 To start you will need to start off you message with `embed:` followed by one or more of these:
 * title:"text"
 * description"text"
 * thumbnail:"image url"